kizniche/Mycodo/README.md

 <a name="mysql"></a>
 ### MySQL and User Setup

 Download the files in source/php-login-mysql-install to your local computer.
 Go to http://127.0.0.1/phpmyadmin and login with root and the password you created.
 Click 'Import' and select 01-create-database.sql, then click 'OK'.
 Repeat with the file 02-create-user-table.sql.
-This will wet up your MySQL database to allow registering users.
+This will wet up your MySQL database to allow user registration.

-Edit the file /var/www/mycodo/config/db.php and change 'password' for the defined DB-PASS to the password you created when you installed MySQL.
-Fill out Cookie and SMTP section.
+Edit the file /var/www/mycodo/config/config.php and change 'password' for the defined DB-PASS to the password you created when you installed MySQL.
+Completely fill out the Cookie and SMTP sections.
+The cookie section ensures proper cookie creation and authentication.
 The SMTP section is important because you will need to receive a verification email after registration.
-As of 3/19/2015, gmail works as a SMTP server.
+As of 3/28/2015, GMail works as a SMTP server.
 Just create a new account and enter the credentials in as the config file instructs.

-Go to http://127.0.0.1/mycodo/register.php, enter your desired login information, then click Register and hope there are no errors reported.
-You will be sent an email to verify your login information.
-Once you get this email and click the link, you are able to login.
-You can verify this new user in MyPHPAdmin.
-It will appear in the MySQL database created earlier.
+Go to http://127.0.0.1/mycodo/register.php, enter your desired login information, click 'Register' and hope there are no errors reported.
+You will be sent an email to activate your user.

 Revoke read access to register.php to prevent further users from being created.
+If this is not done, anyone can access the user registration page and create users to log in to the system.

 `sudo chmod 000 /var/www/mycodo/register.php`

-This can be changed back with the following command if you wish to create more users.
+This can be changed back with the following command if you wish to create more users in the future.

 `sudo chmod 640 /var/www/mycodo/register.php`

 <a name="cron"></a>
+###Sensor and Relay Setup

+Before starting the daemon, check that the sensors can be properly accessed.
+Edit config/mycodo.cfg and change the values of dhtsensor and dhtpin to match your configuration.
+Options for dhtsensor are 'DHT11', 'DHT22', and 'AM2302' (without the quotes).
+The default is DHT22 on pin 4.
+If set up correctly, the following command should display temperature and humidity:

+`sudo mycodo.py -r SENSOR`

+<a name="cron"></a>
 ### Daemon Setup

-Set the proper pin numbers in config/mycodo.cfg by referencing the GPIO BCM numbering for your particular board.
-These GPIO pins should be connected to your relay control pins.

-Once the following init is set and the device is rebooted, the relays may become energized, depending on what the ranges are set.
-Check that the sensors are properly working by testing if the script 'sudo mycodo.py -r SENSOR' can display sensor data, as well as if the GPIO can be altered with 'sudo mycodo.py -c [RELAY] --state [ON/OFF/X], where RELAY is the relay number and the state is either ON, OFF, or an integer greater than 1 (for turning the relay on for X number of seconds).
+If you are properly receiving temperature and humidity data, set up the daemon to automatically log sensor data with the following commands:

 `sudo cp /var/www/mycodo/init.d/mycodo /etc/init.d/`